by Torstein Hønsi

 For your convenience, we provide a collection of hundreds of maps, all optimized for fast download and rendering with Highmaps.

-Do you want to use Highmaps for a personal website, a school site or a non-profit organisation?
+Do you want to use Highmaps for a personal website, a school site or a non-profit organization?
 Then you don't need the author's permission, just go on and use Highmaps.
 For commercial websites and projects, see License and Pricing.

 One of the key features of Highmaps is that under any of the licenses, free or not, you are allowed to download the source code and make your own edits.
 This allows for personal modifications and a great flexibility.

 Through a full API you can add, remove and modify series and points or modify axes at any time after chart creation.
 Numerous events supply hooks for programming against the chart.
 This opens for solutions like live charts constantly updating with values from the server, user supplied data and more.

 Map area, map line, points of interest, bubbles on maps, heatmaps.
 These features correspond to series types in Highcharts.